joshhebb/tridion-publish-mirror/README.md

 </configuration>
 ```

-### Logging
-The logging library used is NLog (v4.6.2) which is configured in NLog.config.

 ### Building & Deploying
 The extension uses ILMerge (v3.0.29) to merge together the extension DLL which is built with dependencies.
 Logging can also be enabled to log all publish / unpublish transactions for debugging, which can prove useful for auditing purposes.